BenNorts/WebSvcwk1/README.md

 ### How to use the client
+Before running the client, ensure that the tabulate and requests libraries are installed.
+They can be installed using the following:

+$ pip install tabulate

+$ pip install requests

 To start the client, cd to the 'myclient' folder and execute the following command:

   $  py client.py